Creating a safe future for New Mexico.

 Every New Mexican deserves to live a life free of gun violence.
 Working together, we can save lives.

-New Mexico’s firearm death rate in 2021 was over 90% higher than the U.S.
+New Mexico’s firearm death rate in 2022 was over 92% higher than the U.S.

-Source: CDC WONDER last accessed Aug 17, 2023
+Source: CDC WONDER last accessed June 12, 2024

 Death rates age adjusted to the US 2000 standard population

-Increase in Firearm-Related Homicides by Race in New Mexico, 2020-2021
+Firearm Homicide Deaths by Race in New Mexico, 2021-2022

-Between 2020 and 2021 American Indian or Alaska Natives (+60%), Black or African American (+50%), and Whites (+50%) were more likely to be victims of a homicide involving a firearm.
+Between 2021 and 2022 American Indian or Alaska Natives (+42%) were more likely to be victims of a homicide involving a firearm and Whites (-9%) were less likely to be victims of a homicide involving a firearm.

 CDC WONDER last accessed Aug 17, 2023